 If you’re looking to visit somewhere exotic, packed full of history with new sights and experiences, a trip to China is a must.

 Chinese New Year (Spring Festival) is celebrated across the country in late January or early February, and is a great time to see the country in full swing.
 It’s an amazing celebration of fireworks, lanterns, elaborate decorations and delicious authentic food.
-It can be busy – a time described as the world’s largest annual human migration – but if you’re a lover of incredible cultural experiences, then add this one to your bucket list.
+It can be busy, but if you’re a lover of incredible cultural experiences, then add this one to your bucket list.

 Before you go to China